ealebed/dha/README.md

 # Get tags from the specified docker image repository on DockerHub.
 dha get --image=airflow

-# Truncate old tags (that are older than 30 days except latest 25 ones) in the specified docker image repository on DockerHub.
+# Truncate inactive image tags (tags that haven't been pushed or pulled in over a month) in the specified docker image repository on DockerHub.
-dha truncate --image=airflow --truncateOld=true --dry-run=false
+dha truncate --image=airflow --inactive=true --dry-run=false

 # Truncate tags in the specified docker image repository on DockerHub by regEx.
 dha truncate --image=airflow --regEx=dev --dry-run=false

 # Truncate tags in all docker image repositories on DockerHub by regEx.
 dha truncate --all --regEx=cron --dry-run=false

+# Truncate inactive image tags in all docker image repositories on DockerHub.
+dha truncate --all --inactive --dry-run=false

 # Renew (pull/push) tags in the specified docker image repository on DockerHub.
 dha renew --image=sentinel-dashboard --dry-run=false